naqeeb108/SizeClassesSwiftUI/README.md

 # SizeClassesSwiftUI

-This is an overview of using size classes in SwiftUI.
+This is a basic overview of using size classes in SwiftUI.